fractalfeeling/42-Torrens-Codeathon/README.md

 # 42-Torrens-Codeathon
 42 Adelaide and Torrens University joint 2-day Code-a-thon in Python.
-Team of of 4 incl. [@minttyfresh](https://github.com/mintyyfresh), @Ximena11
+Team of of 4 incl. [@minttyfresh](https://github.com/mintyyfresh), @Ximena11, @Surekha

 Top 3 result pending...  (as of 27th July 2022)